Pints, Pounds, & Pâté

 Barbour waxed jacket in action (April)

-Many of those "rainy" days are perfectly comfortable to walk around, and then there will be a slight drizzle, lasting maybe half an hour, and often that will be the end.
+The good news is that many of those "rainy" days are perfectly comfortable to walk around, and then there will be a slight drizzle, lasting maybe half an hour, and often that will be the end.
 Sometimes that same thing will happen multiple times throughout a day, or, of course, there are days where it just drizzles and spits rain (or pours) the whole day.

 Your coat shouldn't be too warm, and you'll want to be able to remove it if the sun comes out.
 You'll want it to be relatively light-weight so that you don't mind carrying it around, or wearing it when it's not raining.